TouchnoteiOSTeam/swift-style-guide/README.markdown

 ### Failing Guards

 Guard statements are required to exit in some way.
 Generally, this should be simple one line statement such as `return`, `throw`, `break`, `continue`, and `fatalError()`.
 Large code blocks should be avoided.
-If cleanup code is required for multiple exit points, consider using a `defer` block to avoid cleanup code duplication.

 ## Semicolons